BMMRO-tech/BMMRO/architectural-decision-records/2023-07-10_self_managed_dropdowns.md

 ### Option 1 - Dropdown Feed  Managed in Firestore
-This is the option that finally prevailed.
 With this option the client would login to Firebase console, access Firestore database, and add or remove projects so that the list reflects up-to-date status.
-The dropdown was implemented in a way similar to *Previous Month Encounter* dropdown.
+The app would then reflect these changes by reading the `project` collection from firestore, checking if the import has worked and then setting the project list utilizing a `useEffect` method.

 Pros:
 - Available both online and offline when set up
 - Easy to access with appropriate credentials
 - Data is fetched dynamically, so any changes are reflected immediately.
+- The querying of the database can be reused from the rest of the project and there is no need to reinvent the wheel.
+- This is the quickest solution given the timelines.

 Cons:
+- The maintenance of the list is still a bit cumbersome
 - Requires a certain amount of technical skill for the user.
   - Deleting a project in live database requires a skill to navigate the Firebase console.
   - Some understanding of Firestore database is needed.